 Can I apply for multiple career streams?

 Yes, you can apply for speciality career stream(s) and also the DESE Graduate Program.
-Opting into a specialist stream does not preclude you from submitting an application to the 2022 DESE Graduate Program, opening mid-year.
+Applications have now closed for the 2022 Graduate Program.

 How many applications do you get?